newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/annual-license-cannabis.md

 * **Impact Zone Businesses Only:** Proof that the business meets the `requirements of an Impact Zone Business|impact-zone-business-cannabis`
 * **Social Equity Businesses Only:**
   A [notarized statement](https://www.nj.gov/cannabis/documents/businesses/personal-use/Certification%20of%20SEB%20FINAL%2012.13.21.pdf) by the owner(s) that they meet the criteria for a `Social Equity Business|social-equity-business-cannabis` and documentation (such as a tax return) to prove residency
-* **Microbusiness Only:** Documentation that the business will comply with the `requirements for a microbusinesses|microbusiness-cannabis`
+* **Microbusiness Only:** A completed attestation (provided in your online application) that the business will comply with the `requirements for a microbusinesses|microbusiness-cannabis`

 ---
 ### Application Support